Kaikōura: Air

-Kaikōura also has a small sealed airstrip located 6 km south of the main centre.
+Kaikōura has a small sealed airstrip located 6 km south of the main centre.
 Kaikoura Airport is mainly used for whale spotting tourist flights, but it can also be used by small private and charter flights.
 It previously had return flights to Wellington and Christchurch operated by Sounds Air.
 A new service to Wellington has since been started with Air Kaikoura.